Root Canal Therapy

 In the first few days after treatment, the tooth will be unusually sensitive, and it is recommended to avoid using it in mastication, as it could fissure or become infected again.
 If discomfort is felt by the patient, analgesic drugs may be used.
 Following the loss of dental pulp, heat sensitivity will diminish or disappear, without however otherwise affecting the patient’s health.

 Root canals are very often successful at saving teeth and clearing infections.
 Teeth that have had a root canal performed on often survive for many years after, granted that they are properly cared for.
-If you would like more information, then please call us at South Austin Dental at (512) 441-8922, so we can get to work on saving your tooth.
+If you would like more information, then please call South Austin Dental at (512) 441-8922, so we can get to work on saving your tooth.